postcss/postcss/README.md

 PostCSS can do the same work as preprocessors like Sass, Less, and Stylus.
 But PostCSS is modular, 4-40x faster, and much more powerful.

-PostCSS itself is very small and focused.
-It includes a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier — and that’s it.
+PostCSS itself is very small.
+It includes only a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier.
-All of the stylesheet transformations it powers are encapsulated in modular plugins.
-And these plugins are themselves small and focused plain JS functions, which receive a CSS node tree, apply transformations to it, and return a modified tree that can be used by other plugins or written to a file.
+All CSS transformations are encapsulated in modular plugins.
+And these plugins are themselves small plain JS functions, which receive a CSS node tree, apply transformations to it, and return a modified tree.

 You can use the [cssnext] plugin pack and write future CSS code right now: